 For instance, if the first stitch on the needle is a knit, then start with a purl.

 Knit the purls and purl the knits.
-It will come out looking wavy and should NOT look like ribbing.
+You are basically making columns of garter stitch.
+It will come out looking wavy, but should NOT look like 3×3 ribbing.

 (This pattern was developed by Linda Mellor)